 MVC produces copper and molybdenum concentrates by reprocessing tailings produced by the El Teniente mine.
-MVC's December 2016 development plan presents an expansion of the existing facilities from 60 to 90 million pounds of copper per year.
-The Cauquenes Phase Two Expansion Project is planned to augment MVC's existing plant facilities to improve flotation recovery efficiency.
+MVC's December 2018 development plan presents a production profile increasing to 80 to 85 million pounds of copper per year.
+The Cauquenes Phase Two Expansion Project is essentially complete and is intended to improve flotation recovery efficiency.
 Confirmatory metallurgical studies on Cauquenes in 2016 concluded that copper recovery can be increased from 34% to 49%.
-Equipment required includes rougher and cleaner flotation cells, desliming cyclones, a concentrate regrind mill and a concentrate thickener.
-The \$30 million project will take 18 months to build.

-The Cauquenes tailings are planned to be hydraulically extracted and pumped to the modified existing processing circuit at an average rate of 62,500 tpd.
-El Teniente's Fresh Tailings tonnage is expected to vary between 140,000 tpd and 100,000 tpd.
+The Cauquenes tailings are hydraulically extracted and pumped to the processing circuit at an average rate of 62,500 tpd.
+El Teniente's Fresh Tailings tonnage is expected to vary between 130,000 tpd and 140,000 tpd.
 Processing of the historic Colihues deposit is planned to be restarted in 2031 when the historic Cauquenes deposit is depleted.

-The tailings channel launder from MVC to the Caren tailings impoundment has a volumetric transport constraint of approximately 185,000 tonnes per day.
+The tailings channel launder from MVC to the Caren tailings impoundment has a volumetric transport constraint of approximately 181,000 tonnes per day.
 Therefore, MVC does not expect to be able to simultaneously process both the Fresh Tailings and Cauquenes tailings at their maximum rates.
 Surplus tonnage from the Fresh Tailings is planned to be discarded and deposited into the voids created in the Colihues and Cauquenes impoundments.